Whitechapel: 21st century

 Crossrail calls at Whitechapel station on the Elizabeth line.
 Eastbound services will be split into two branches after leaving the historic station, which underwent a massive redevelopment that started in 2010.

 In order to prepare for Crossrail, in January 2016, the old Whitechapel station was closed for refurbishment and modernisation work in order to improve services and increase capacity in the station.

 The Royal London Hospital was closed and re-opened behind the original site in 2012 in a brand new building costing £650 Million.
 The old site was then repurchased by the local council to open a new town hall, replacing the existing Town Hall at Mulberry Place.

 In March 2022, Whitechapel station signs had "হোয়াইটচ্যাপেল" in Bengali installed.
 The British-Pakistani Mayor of London Sadiq Khan was "delighted" that the signage was installed ahead of Bangladesh Independence Day on 26 March.
 The installation was attended by Bangladeshi diplomats and Mamata Banerjee, the Chief Minister of West Bengal.

 Also in 2022 a historical marker was placed in Whitechapel, on the site of the former Adler House at the junction of Adler and Coke Streets by the Jewish American Society for Historic Preservation UK Branch.
 Adler House was named in honour of the Chief Rabbi of the British Empire, Herman Adler, 1891–1911.
 The marker recognises the significance of Whitechapel as the centre of British Jewish refugee life in the late 19th and early 20th centuries.

+Whitechapel's Jewish heritage faced a stark modern threat in the mid-2020s when the former East London Central Synagogue on Nelson Street, in East London, was damaged in an arson attack in May 2026.
+The attack occurred amid a wider rise in antisemitic incidents and hate crime in London, with the Metropolitan Police announcing additional measures to protect the city's Jewish community and stating that hate crime "in all its forms" had increased.